Making Your Own Studded Tyres

-* Punch holes, from the outside of the tire, into the designated knobs.
+* Punch or drill holes, from the outside of the tire, into the designated knobs.
 You can drill the hole, however, drilling tends to tear the fabric and thus weakens the tire.
 Caution- you don’t need a million screws in there!
 Too many screws just slows you down.

 * Use Robertson bit in the drill to drive the screws in the tire from the inside.

 * Put the liner inside tire and make sure it covers the screw heads

 * Put a generous dusting of baby powder between the liner and the tube and place the good tube in the liner.

 * Mount tire on the rim (ouch! watch out for the points!)